Annulment, Divorce, and Legal Separation In Florida: What is the Difference?

 Understanding Divorce

 The only way to formally and legally dissolve a marriage is to get a divorce.
 Generally speaking, any time a couple is married and wants to end their marriage, they can get a divorce.
-Florida is a no-fault divorce state, which means any spouse can file for divorce by simply stating that the marital relationship is irretrievably broken and that there is no chance of reconciliation.
-The person who files the paperwork does not have to prove that their spouse is to blame for the end of the marriage.
-Both spouses also do not have to agree to a no-fault divorce.
+Florida is a no-fault divorce state, which means any spouse can file for divorce by simply stating in their petition for dissolution of marriage that the marital relationship is irretrievably broken and that there is no chance of reconciliation.

-In the Sunshine State, getting a divorce is a relatively straightforward process.
+In the Sunshine State, getting a divorce is a relatively straightforward process, if the parties can agree.
 Still, it can involve many complicated issues.
 Child custody and support, property division, and alimony are just a few of these.
-The majority of divorce cases are settled out of court, but there is a small percentage that go to trial.
-If the couple cannot reach an agreement and have to go to trial, a judge will make all of the final decisions.
+The majority of divorce cases are settled out of court either through mediation or between the parties and their lawyers; however, there are a small percentage that go to trial.

 Understanding Annulment